 So distinctiveness was a key focus, yet evidently a rather elastic and sometimes contradictory term, in the debate leading up to the publication of the White Paper.
 It seemed to be applicable either at programme or service level, as well as to scheduling policies.
 And, in different usages, it could be taken to foreground originality rather than imitativeness, innovation and risk-taking, quality and public value, creative ambition, the mix and breadth of genres (including ‘challenging’ genres), UK-originated content and ideas, the refreshment rate and extent of competiveness within a schedule, and the comparative differentiation of one service’s schedule from those of others.
 The O&O Report even associated it with a calculated appeal to smaller audiences.
 Moreover, where it is employed comparatively, distinctiveness must inevitably be a dynamic concept, changing as the wider broadcasting ecology changes.

-In its Charter Review White Paper, the DCMS acknowledges that ‘distinctiveness’ is difficult to define and that a formal definition is needed for the purposes of the new Charter (DCMS, 2016a: 32).
-The BBC’s suggested definition has clearly been influential upon that offered in the White Paper:
+In its Charter Review White Paper, the DCMS acknowledged that ‘distinctiveness’ is difficult to define and that a formal definition is needed for the purposes of the new Charter (DCMS, 2016a: 32).
+Clearly, the BBC’s suggested definition influenced that offered in the White Paper:

 [T]he BBC should be substantially different to other providers across each and every service, both in prime time and overall, … in terms of: